 Lastly, if you want your website to use Google Fonts directly from Google servers, you must request and get user consent to use their personal data.
 You should inform website users that their IP addresses will be sent to Google servers to provide your website with Google Fonts.
 Using this option, your website loading speed will be the highest.

-The user should be prompted for consent BEFORE a website requests to the Google servers for Google Fonts and Google Fonts API takes place.
+The user should be prompted for consent BEFORE a website requests the Google servers for Google Fonts and Google Fonts API takes place.

 Other Fonts and GDPR Compliance